 There are several interesting stops along the Great Ocean Road.
 The coastal town Torquay has a nice beach and scenic viewpoints to the ocean.
 Right after Torquay, you can make a very short detour to see Bells Beach, one of the most famous surf breaks in Australia.

 If you have enough time in your itinenary, you can make a longer side expedition to see the lighthouse of Cape Otway.
-And that’s just the start of it – there are plenty of beautiful viewpoints and landmarks along the way.
+And that’s just the start of it – there are plenty of beautiful viewpoints and landmarks that you can add to your Great Ocean Road itinerary if you have the time.

 Ok, I’ve driven from Melbourne to the Twelve Apostles.
 What next?